Cornell's first national championship was carried home by superstar quarterback Charley Barrett

 weak, and they struggled against a couple of mediocre opponents, so

 it's difficult to gauge exactly how good they were.
-If there had been
+I have them ranked

-#18.
-Their most impressive result was this loss to Nebraska, who routed
+#9 for 1915.
+Their most impressive result was this loss to Nebraska,

 the rest of their schedule by an average score of 37-3, beating 6-2